SuperMarcus/myanimelist-api-specification/README.md

 This document is intended to create a up-to-date speficiation for the private APIs that MyAnimeList is using in its official mobile apps.
 The goal is to encourage the developments of third party and (particuarly) **open source** applications.
-Feel free to create a pull request / issue if you have something related that you want to share or change.

 As mentioned, the specifications here (mostly) came from the analysis of MyAnimeList's official Android app and some popular third party applications.
 It uses MAL's private (or at least unpublished) APIs and is subject to change.

+This document only discovers the anime-related APIs.
+But feel free to create a pull request / issue if you have something related that you want to share or change.

 ## Table of Contents